whistlegraph/aesthetic-computer/README.txt

   - [x] entering "profile" or "me" while logged out or not signed up will flash "not logged in" and close keyboard, revealing login and signup buttons

+*** list improvements ***
+  - [] Categorize the "list" items / revisit list a bit.

+*** selfnotif handling ***
+  - [] Don't send notifications to that particular user right after closing the app / just disable all "self-sent" notifications somehow.

+*** Chat updates. ***
+  - [❗] Need a fix for users entering chat and entering `song` right away / chat prompt inter-op ui.
+  - [] iOS chat app refresh doesn't always work / how to know when the page goes stale?
+  - [] Add support for `pix` in chat.
+  - [] Add `log` sound.
+  - [] Add `bgm` visualizer to chat.
+  - [] Tappable messages with context menu and deletion.
+  - [] Smooth scrolling.
+  - [] Infinite scrolling / fetching.
+  + Done
+  - [x] Swap handle chat location.
+  - [x] Rewrite a user's messages with `delete-erase-and-forget-me`.
+  - [x] Get account deletion / "message deleted" functionality working properly.
+  - [x] Any "log" that is created also needs to associate any potential user identifiers, so they can be erased or queried if possible.
+  - [x] Send a message to the chat whenever a new handle is registered for the first time, and a different message whenever a handle changes...
+    - [x] I suppose this would work via redis broadcasts?

 *** webgl2 rasterizer (`graphics`) ***
   - [*] Fix line plot inconsistency / understand it better.